roman-milk/roman-milk.github.io/caught-and-exposed.md

  She must think I'm so cheap Deirdre wailed inside.
 "Don't you have something; anything will do!
 I need a pair of panties."
 She pleaded.

  On the microphone she heard the girl's voice echo around the store.
 "Mr. Thompson.
 Have a girl here needs a pair of panties to wear.
 She wants really cheap ones."
-Report_Story #2